 Smith’s tune, “To Anacreon in Heaven,” inspired Key to write the lyrics.
 Both “The Star-Spangled Banner” and “My Country ‘tis of Thee” were used as national anthems prior to 1931.

-Some national anthems have never been approved the government.
+Some national anthems have never been approved by the government.
 The British Isles’ hymn-like anthem, “God Save the Queen” (or King), has never been officially sanctioned, but it has been in use since the mid-eighteenth century.
-The United Nations has an unofficial national anthem with words W. H. Auden and music Pablo Casals.
+The United Nations has an unofficial national anthem with words by W. H. Auden and music by Pablo Casals.